Br-Johnson/schemasheets/docs/howto/data-dictionaries.md

 A data dictionary is a file (or collection of files) which unambiguously declares, defines and annotates all the variables collected in a project and associated to a dataset (_definition: [FAIR cookbook](https://faircookbook.elixir-europe.org/content/recipes/interoperability/creating-data-dictionary.html)).

-Schemasheets is an idea framework for managing a data dictionary.
+Schemasheets is an ideal framework for managing a data dictionary.

 ## Example Data Dictionary